yumdocs/www.yumdocs.com/docs/tutorial/01-nodejs-tutorial.md

 ### Installation

-Create a project directory, make it your working directory, and run:
+Create a project directory, make it your working directory, and run from a terminal window:

 ```shell
 npm init -y